 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

 CAP understands that there is little convincing evidence for the effectiveness of complementary therapies for reducing body weight.
+See guidance on the level of substantiation expected in health, beauty and slimming claims for the evidence the ASA expects.

 Hypnotherapy

 The ASA and CAP are likely to accept that hypnotherapy might be able to help subjects who really want to succeed in controlling food addictions or cravings, however, marketers must implicitly or explicitly state that willpower plays a role, and should not suggest that achieving that control is easy or guaranteed (Rule 12.8).
 Marketers should not imply that hypnotherapy alone causes weight loss, and nothing in the ad should undermine the need to control calories (Leamington Hypnotherapy Clinic, 27 March 2013).
-See Therapies: Hypnotherapy.
+See Health: Hypnotherapy.

 Other therapies